Student Loan Forgiveness: Programs for Relief and Mass Forgiveness

 Forgiveness of your loan means that you are no longer required to repay some or all of that student loan.
 In this context, “forgiveness” means absolving or giving up all claims on account of debt, loan, obligation, or another claim.

-Before the CARES Act pause was put into action, student loan forgiveness was connected to your type of job (public-service careers were targeted), how long you had made qualifying payments, and sometimes which populations you served.
+Before 2020, student loan forgiveness was connected to your type of job (public-service careers were targeted), how long you had made qualifying payments, and sometimes which populations you served.

 Student Loan Forgiveness for Government & Nonprofit Workers

-In the August statement, the White House said it will focus on helping borrowers who have worked at a nonprofit, in the military, or in federal, state, tribal, or local government.
+President Joe Biden said it was a DOE priority to focus on helping student loan borrowers who have worked at a nonprofit, in the military, or in federal, state, tribal, or local government.

-However, many criticized these existing programs as too hard to understand and qualify for, and subsequently too few people received the loan repayments.
-The Biden Administration made efforts to “cut the red tape” and strengthen this type of forgiveness
+The government has been offering forgiveness on student loan debt held by people whose jobs serve the public for a number of years.
+However, many criticized these existing programs as too hard to understand and qualify for, and subsequently few people took advantage.
+The Biden Administration made efforts to “cut the red tape” and strengthen this type of forgiveness.

 Public Service Loan Forgiveness (PSLF)

-If you have worked in public service (federal, state, local, tribal government or a non-profit organization) for 10 years or more (even if not consecutively), you may be eligible to have all your student debt canceled.
+If you have worked full time in public service (federal, state, local, tribal government or a non-profit organization) for 10 years or more, you may be eligible to have all your student debt canceled.

 Eligibility